-If you find yourself in a mountain of debt that you just cannot dig out of, you might consider looking into bankruptcy.
-Before you do make the decision however, there are some important things you need to understand.
+If you find yourself in a mountain of debt that you just cannot dig yourself out of, you might consider filing for bankruptcy.
+Before you make this decision however, there are some important things you need to understand.
 The main thing to say is that life after bankruptcy is not easy.
 You will find it hard to get credit such as credit cards and if you are successful, chances are that you will be faced with an interest rate that is sky high.

 What Is Chapter 7 Bankruptcy?

 Chapter 7 bankruptcy is often known as ‘straight’ bankruptcy.
 It’s the most common form of bankruptcy chosen and the easiest to complete.
 To qualify for Chapter 7 bankruptcy, you need to have a monthly income that is less than the median income for the state where you live, based on the size of your household, or you must complete a means test.

 If you qualify for this type of bankruptcy, any assets that are not exempt are sold to pay off unsecured debts owed to unsecured creditors.
 Payments for secured debts, to secured creditors, continue.
 Once the sale of assets to pay off unsecured debt is complete, any debt that remains is usually discharged.

 This does not apply to certain debt including child support, alimony and some taxes.
 It does not usually apply to student loans, unless you can prove severe financial hardship under The Brunner Test.